Uoriou/AI-agent/README.md

 ## Project Overview

-This project is a simple ai agent to help me translate German into English
+This project is a simple ai agent to help me translate any foreign language into English

 ## Technical Requirements: